 Dr Askland part of research project to study advocacy coalitions

-Member of the Centre for 21st Century Humanities, anthropologist Dr Hedda Askland, is part of a new $418,828 multi-institutional research project led by Dr Alfonso M. Arranz at the University of Melbourne, which aims to better understand and utilise the mechanics of “advocacy coalitions” for low-carbon technologies.
+Deputy Director of the Centre for 21st Century Humanities, anthropologist Dr Hedda Askland, is part of a multi-institutional research project led by Dr Alfonso M. Arranz at the University of Melbourne, which aims to better understand the mechanics of “advocacy coalitions” as it relates to diverse energy futures.

-The study will explore who forms the advocacy coalitions that operate in the NSW low-carbon technologies space and what their belief systems are.
-This process will facilitate identifying ‘key opinion leaders’ (KOLs).
-Dr Askland said the study seeks to learn from interactions between KOLs in order to identify and better understand the social dynamics of new, broader coalition building.
+“We want to explore who forms the advocacy coalitions that operate in the NSW renewable and low-carbon technologies space and what their belief systems are.
+This process will include identifying so-called ‘key opinion leaders’ (KOLs), also known as influencers or thought leaders.”

-“Policy proponents can leverage this knowledge for better targeting of funding and resources for low-emissions technologies.”
+“Policy proponents can leverage this knowledge for better targeting of funding and resources for energy technologies that have community support.”

 The project is funded by the NSW Department of Planning, Industry and Environment (DPIE) through its Coal Innovation Fund, as well as the University of Melbourne and the University of Newcastle.
 The project will result in a report to the NSW Government about advocacy coalitions in the low-carbon emissions sphere in an effort to better understand the debate and community opinions about energy transition.
 Results will be publicly available in the form of academic publications.

 “Our hope is to uncover the most consensual ‘energy future’ that will help rally people towards sustainability," Dr Askland said.

 The University of Newcastle acknowledges the traditional custodians of the lands within our footprint areas: Awabakal, Darkinjung, Biripai, Worimi, Wonnarua, and Eora Nations.
 We also pay respect to the wisdom of our Elders past and present.